What is An Indiana Criminal Record?

 Indiana sex offender registry is a public database of individuals convicted of sex crimes in Indiana.
 These registries were implemented after the introduction of Megan’s Law which requires individuals who performed sexual crimes to register and make their presence known to their neighbors and community.

 The purpose of this registry is to help the public understand that a potentially dangerous individual is living nearby.
 These listings feature the names, addresses, and crimes of sex criminals.
 Out-of-state offenders also need to register in Indiana, if they intend to stay in the state perimeter for at least seven (7) days (including part of a day) in Indiana during a 180-day period.
 To search country-wide, parties can use the National Sex Offender Registry.

 What is an OWI in Indiana?

-The Indiana Code § 9-30-5 defines drunk driving crimes as Operating a Vehicle While Intoxicated (OVWI) also known as OWI.
-These types of serious traffic violations occur when motorists display indications of impairment, as shown by sobriety tests.
+The Indiana Code § 9-30-5 defines drunk driving crimes as Operating a Vehicle While Intoxicated (OWI) also known as OWI.
+An OWI in Indiana is a serious traffic violation that occurs when motorists display indications of impairment, as shown by sobriety tests.
 Indiana drunk driving law sets the limit of blood alcohol content (BAC) at 0.08.
 Motorists with lesser BAC may still face OWI charges if they are traveling with minors.